 Pre-formed flange placed over a vent pipe to seal the roofing above the vent pipe opening.

 Roofing shingles made with a mixture of plastic and minerals.
 The shingles are driven into the underlying course of roofing and covered by a cemented overlapping course.
 Nails are not exposed to the weather.
-This is a popular choice for our Aurora roofing services.
+This is a popular choice for our Denver, Westminster, and Aurora roofing services.

 Concealed Nail Method